MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-insights.md

 It offers:

 - **At-scale perspective**.
 A snapshot view of your clusters' primary metrics helps you track performance of queries, ingestion, and export operations.
--**Drill-down analysis**.
+- **Drill-down analysis**.
 You can drill down into a particular Azure Data Explorer cluster to perform detailed analysis.
 - **Customization**.
 You can change which metrics you want to see, modify or set thresholds that align with your limits, and save your own custom workbooks.
 Charts in a workbook can be pinned to Azure dashboards.

 This article will help you understand how to onboard and use Azure Data Explorer Insights.